3-Month-Old Baby Development: Getting Into a Groove

 Follow your GP’s personalised advice when it comes to activities that foster your 3-month-old newborn baby’s development.
 These will help your little one master the skills needed to roll, sit and hold their head up, and will also help promote cognitive and sensory development.
 Here are some examples of what you could try:

 Practice tummy time.
-Watching carefully, place your baby stomach-down on an activity mat or blanket for a short time so that they gain more control over the legs, arms and head.
-If your little one doesn’t enjoy tummy time, try laying them on your chest or lap.
+Watching carefully, place your baby stomach-down on an activity mat or blanket for a short time each day (gradually increasing the tummy time periods as they get used to it) so that they gain more control over the legs, arms and head.
+If your little one doesn’t enjoy tummy time, try lying them on your chest or lap.
 Remember not to leave your baby in one position for too long.

 Promote hand-eye coordination.
-Encourage your baby to grasp for and explore small objects like toys, or your fingers.
-This will help them learn to bring their hands to their mouth.
+Encourage your baby to grasp for and explore small objects like toys or your fingers.

 Aid visual development.
 Introduce stimulating colours, patterns and textures for your baby to enjoy in the form of toys, rattles, books, colourful mobiles, comforters and activity mats.
 You can also try activities like moving an object about 40 cm in front of your little one and letting them follow it with their eyes.

-How much should a 3-month-old eat and what is a good feeding schedule?
+What is a good feeding schedule for a 3-month-old?
 Feedings may become less frequent now that your baby is three months old because they can probably consume more milk at each feeding.
-Instead of trying to follow a fixed feeding schedule, you could follow a ‘responsive’ pattern of feeding (also called on-demand or baby-led feeding), which involves feeding your baby as often and for as long as they want, your baby will be content and get all the nourishment they need for growth.
+Instead of trying to follow a fixed feeding schedule, you could follow a ‘responsive’ pattern of feeding (also called on-demand or baby-led feeding), which involves feeding your baby as often and for as long as they want.
+Your baby will be content and get all the nourishment they need for growth.

 How many wet and dirty nappies are normal for a baby at 3 months old?
 In general, you'll know your baby is feeding well when there are around six wet nappies per day.
 Poos may be more solid now and may also occur less often.
 In fact, a breastfed baby might go as long as a week without having a poo.